Nik Omladič

-Nik Omladič (born 21 August 1989) is a Slovenian professional footballer who plays as a midfielder for Slovenian PrvaLiga club Koper.
+Nik Omladič (born 21 August 1989) is a Slovenian footballer who plays as a midfielder for Austrian club GSV St. Martin/Sulmtal.

 Club career

 Omladič started his career at his hometown club Šmartno ob Paki.
 As a youngster, he moved to nearby Rudar Velenje.
 He made his Rudar debut on 29 October 2006 in the 2.
 SNL tie with Dravinja.
 Omladič began to establish himself in the Rudar first team during the 2006–07 season, making 15 appearances and scoring one goal.
 In the next season he was regular in the midfield, making 24 appearances and scoring three goals.
 Rudar was first in the 2.
 SNL and won promotion to the PrvaLiga.
 In his first season in Slovenian top division Omladič made 31 appearances and scored one goal.

 On 29 January 2010, it was announced that he signed a contract with Olimpija Ljubljana.

 On 9 January 2015, Omladič joined German club Eintracht Braunschweig, signing a two-and-a-half-year contract.
 At the end of the 2016–17 season, he chose not to extend his contract.
 On 6 June 2017, he signed for Greuther Fürth.

 On 27 January 2023, Omladič signed a contract with 3.
 Liga club Hallescher FC until the end of the 2022–23 season.